 There are steps you can take to reduce your risk of heart attack and your risk of stroke, including taking certain medications and making lifestyle changes.

 Treatments for atrial fibrillation focus on resetting the heart’s rhythm, controlling the heart rate, and preventing blood clots.
 Treatment options for AFib include cardioversion, a procedure to reset the heart rhythm; surgery; and medications like anticoagulants (blood thinners) and anti-arrhythmic drugs.
-Lifestyle changes can also help manage AFib and your overall heart health.
+Lifestyle changes like exercise can also help manage AFib and your overall heart health.

 Read more about treatments and medications for atrial fibrillation.